altldd/GMC/README.md

 ### Main Experiments

-After getting the initial score functions in the preprocessing stage, we run the main experiments and get the figures shown in the paper.
+After getting the initial score functions in the preprocessing stage, run the main experiments and get the figures shown in the paper.
 We provide a copy of the figures in `fig/`

 ##### FigSeg